By Terrance Turner

 Black excellence is a form of protest.
 Black joy is your right.”
 The message then informs the viewer that “Black Parade” benefits her foundation BeyGOOD’s Black Business Impact Fund, administered by the National Urban League, to support Black-owned small businesses in need.
 The next thing we see is a dizzying, dazzling directory of Black-owned businesses.

 The categories encompass art and design, fashion and lifestyle, bars and restaurants.
-One of the featured restaurants, soul food restaurant This Is It, is located in Beyonce’s hometown, in Houston’s Third Ward.
+One featured restaurant, soul food café This Is It, is located in Beyonce’s hometown, in Houston’s Third Ward.
 The Lemond Kitchen, which caters gourmet Southern cuisine, is also based in Houston.
 (Its Heights location, on 612 Archer St, now offers home delivery and pickup!)

 The products include everything from candles to cayenne to colored glass; the businesses have a wide stylistic range.
 The Lit Bar, in Brooklyn, is an independent bookstore/wine bar; another Brooklyn business listed is Dorsey’s Art Gallery (est. 1970).
 In L.A., Little Kingston’s serves authentic Jamaican cuisine; in Maryland, the Spice Suite offers balsamic vinegar, garlic olive oil, white pear, pure maple syrup, Jamaican jerk rub, and other delicacies.